deislabs/hippo-docs/content/developers/developer-guide.md

 ASPNETCORE_ENVIRONMENT=Production dotnet ef migrations add <name> --context PostgresDataContext --output-dir Migrations/Postgres
 ```

-Sometimes manual fixups are required:
+Sometimes manual fix-ups are required:

 * **SQLite:** EF generates `"now()"` for database-generated columns.
 This doesn't exist.
 Change
   it to `"datetime('now')"` in both the migration and the designer.